NgBlaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines - Created a script to view 10 lines of a file

 5-firstlines - Created Script to view first 10 lines in a script

+6-third_line - Created a Script to display 3rd line of iota file